petersulyok/smfc/README.md

 Some additional notes:

-- For `NVME` SSDs no kernel driver needs to be loaded the kernel can handle this disk type automatically
+- For `NVME` SSDs, no kernel driver needs to be loaded; the kernel can handle this disk type automatically
 - For `SATA` disks the `drivetemp` kernel module should be loaded. **This is the fastest way to read disk temperature**, and the kernel module can report the temperature while hard disks are in sleep mode!
 - For `SAS/SCSI` disks the `smartctl` command will be used to read disk temperature
 - If `drivetemp` module is not loaded or an HDD is not compatible with `drivetemp` module then `smfc` will use `smartctl` automatically.